ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We removed all non-POSIX shell code from the [Cirrus configuration file](../../.cirrus.yml). _(René Schwaiger)_
 - The macOS build jobs now use Ruby `2.6`. _(René Schwaiger)_
 - We do not call `ninja` directly anymore.
 Instead we use `cmake --build`.
 This has the advantage that we do not have to care about the Generator used by CMake. _(René Schwaiger)_
+- We added the build job `😈 ASAN`, which builds and executes Elektra on FreeBSD with enabled [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer). _(René Schwaiger)_

 ### Jenkins